-- Signed Reading Pledge - Annotations: - IF you chose to annotate using the Simple Guide to Text Annotation, you will receive extra credit on your first full writing assignment.
-Your teacher will make note of any annotations. - The second reward you will receive is the ability to address the inclass essay prompt with knowledge gained through your diligence in reading and annotating.
+- Signed Reading Pledge (be mindful to sign on the correct novel) - Annotations: - o IF you chose to annotate using the Simple Guide to Text Annotation, you will receive extra credit on your first full essay.
+Your teacher will make note of any annotations. - The second reward you will receive is the ability to address the in-class essay prompt and one-pager analysis with knowledge gained through your diligence in reading and annotating.